 (1) A participant described in section 121(2)(b) or (c) (other than the Minister, the Minister administering the Electricity Corporations Act 2005 or the Authority) must —

-(a) implement accounting arrangements to identify costs of the participant in performing functions under the Electricity Industry (Independent Market Operator) Regulations 2004 or the market rules; and
+(a) implement accounting arrangements to identify costs of the participant in performing functions under the Electricity Industry (Independent Market Operator) Regulations 2004, the Australian Energy Market Operator (Functions) Regulations 2015 or the market rules; and

 (b) submit costs so identified for approval in accordance with the market rules.

+(2A) Costs submitted by the AEMO in relation to performing functions under the Australian Energy Market Operator (Functions) Regulations 2015 must not relate to functions under the Gas Services Information Act 2012.

 (2) The IMO must allocate between registered participants in accordance with the market rules —

 (a) costs identified and approved under subregulation (1); and